hyunkyu-Park/MINI_instagram/README.md

 old 3: https://www.youtube.com/watch?v=myKAVkKYNxI

 ## Introduction
-This project begins with server-side dynamic pages and is currently undergoing refactoring to transition into client-side dynamic pages.
+This project begins with server-side dynamic pages and refactored to transition into client-side dynamic pages.
 This is single page application and it consists of a total of 11 webpages(in users view), each focusing on specific functionalities

 ## Features and Structure